Watch the demo in our preview player.

 - Opacity – Change image transparency

-- On click jump to – Assign a slide that is played when user clicks or taps on the image, works like the button plugin.
+- On click jump to – Assign a slide that is played when the user clicks or taps on the image, works as the Touch plugin.

 Which file types are supported?